 Although strong academic performance in STEM and the humanities is often a prerequisite for getting into a BS/MD program, each program prioritizes certain qualities and experiences.
 For example, the Rutgers 7-Year BA/MD joint degree program prizes patient interaction (ie: hospital volunteering and physician shadowing) most, while the Virginia Commonwealth University- Guaranteed Admission Program values community service experiences.
 More broadly, programs such as the Brown University PLME and University of Oklahoma’s Medical Humanities Scholars program look for well-rounded candidates whose interests span both the sciences and the humanities.

 Even once you gain an assured seat in medical school through a BS/MD program, you should still explore meaningful extracurricular experiences that complement your learning within the classroom.
-Seeking research opportunities and internships on campus such as working on healthcare technology or a startup can help broaden your understanding of the medical field while developing a resume for medical school.
+Seeking research opportunities and internships as a student on campus such as working on healthcare technology or a startup can help broaden your understanding of the medical field while developing a resume for medical school.

 Professionalism should be on your mind from the time you apply